L00145885/HelloJenkins/README.md

-Repo is going to be used for testing Jenkins
+Repo is going to be used for testing Jenkins<br>
-Making edits within github so that a change is triggered
+Making edits within github so that a change is triggered<br>
+Java JDK error should be fixed from this build